north-road/slyr/docs/src/user_guide/faq.md

 > If the answer to your question is not here, please email us
 > at [North Road Support](mailto:info@north-road.com)

-## Cost of SLYR Plugin
+## How much does SLYR cost?

-See the [pricing](pricing) page for full details on purchasing the full featured licensed version of SLYR.
+See the [pricing](pricing) page for full details on purchasing the full-featured licensed version of SLYR.

-## How many users will a licence cover
+## How many users will a licence cover?

 A single **SLYR** licence agreement covers use by 20 users in the same physical location i.e. an office address.
 It will also cover remote users that are attached to the defined physical location.
-If you have multiple locations, or over 20 users that require use of the licence, please let [us](mailto:info@north-road.com) know and we will assess each case on an individual basis.
+If you have multiple locations, or over 20 users that require use of the licence, please let [us](mailto:info@north-road.com) know, and we will assess each case on an individual basis.

-## How to run the tool outside of QGIS

-While it's possible to call the **Python** modules directly from standalone scripts, this is not recommend and is not officially supported by **North Road **.
-However, the official endorsed way of running the tools outside of **QGIS** is to use `qgis_process`.

-## Purchase process
+## How can I purchase SLYR?

-If you would like to to purchase SLYR send us an email.
+If you would like to purchase SLYR [email us](mailto:info@north-road.com).
 As we often deal with clients in Europe and America, there is often a lag due to the time differences as we are located in Queensland, Australia (AEST, GMT+10).

-To speed up the process, include the details below in your email so we can produce an invoice for you straight away.
+To speed up the process, include the details below in your email so that we can produce an invoice for you straight away.
 If you need a quote first, let us know in the email and provide the same details listed below.